Temporal Label Smoothing for Early Event Prediction: Problem formalism and related work

-\paragraph{Temporal structure.} An important distinction must be made with the classification tasks typically addressed with label smoothing.
-In adverse event prediction, data is not independent and identically distributed (i.i.d.)\ as each sample $x_{i,t}$ depends on a timestep $t$ and a patient stay indexed as $i$.
-Contiguous samples within a common stay are thus dependent in time:
+In this section, we highlight how different frameworks for early event prediction or dynamic survival analysis enforce some temporal structure properties induced by the task.

-Our goal is to leverage this structure in our data to \textit{focus training on relevant timesteps} and help address issues of noisy label boundaries and class imbalance, which are inherent to our choice of real-world medical datasets.
+\paragraph{Temporal structure.} Another important distinction must be made between early event prediction and typical classification tasks, in which data is independent and identically distributed (i.i.d.).
+Both in EEP and in survival analysis, labels are dependent over time.
+Within a patient stay, the design of our task induces the following temporal structure properties: